b-knight/olspow/README.md

 # olspow: Power Analysis for Experiments Using Regression / Clustered Data
 ## What is it?
-**olspow** is a python package designed to elucidate the level of statistical power, the sample size, and the minimum detectable effect (MDE) within the context of randomized, controlled trials (i.e. A/B tests) where the experimenter is using OLS to estimate the effect size of a dichotomous treatment variable.
+**olspow** is a python package designed to estimate the level of statistical power, the sample size, and the minimum detectable effect (MDE) within the context of randomized, controlled trials (i.e. A/B tests) where the experimenter is using OLS to estimate the effect size of a dichotomous treatment variable.
 The underlying methodology can be equally applied to clustered data, or simpler experimental designs where the relationship between observations and units of experimental assignment are 1:1.